Best Guinness In Dublin: 5 Pubs With The Tastiest Pints

 Mulligan’s on Poolbeg St.

-Not only does it feature in a James Joyce short story, but some of its well-known patrons have included Judy Garland and U2, while President Kennedy even sunk his first pint of Guinness there back in 1947.
+Not only does it feature in a James Joyce short story, but some of its well-known patrons have included Judy Garland and U2.
+While President Kennedy even sunk his first pint of Guinness there back in 1947.

 Despite being a self-styled “no-nonsense” pub, the grandfather clock near the bar conceals a rather quirky story:

-• When Billy sadly passed away in 2011, it was decided there would be no place more fitting to scatter his ashes; and so it was that the remains of Billy Carr ended up inside the grandfather clock at Mulligan’s on Poolbeg St.
+• Back in 1980, Irish-American brothers Billy and David Carr traveled from Texas to Ireland in search of their favorite drinker.
+They stumbled across Mulligan’s and over the years, they would visit time and again.
+Thus becoming considered honorary locals.
+When Billy sadly passed away in 2011, it was decided Dublin would be the perfect place to scatter his ashes.
+And so, this is how the remains of Billy Carr ended up inside the grandfather clock at Mulligan’s on Poolbeg St.

 Glass dome with stained glass inside an Irish pub in Dublin.